 Unsupervised machine learning

 Semi-supervised learning offers a happy medium between supervised and unsupervised learning.
 During training, it uses a smaller labeled data set to guide classification and feature extraction from a larger, unlabeled data set.
-Semi-supervised learning can solve the problem of having not enough labeled data (or not being able to afford to label enough data) to train a supervised learning algorithm.
+Semi-supervised learning can solve the problem of not having enough labeled data for a supervised learning algorithm.
+It also helps if it’s too costly to label enough data.

 Reinforcement machine learning

-The IBM Watson® system that won the Jeopardy! challenge in 2011 makes a good example.
-The system used reinforcement learning to decide whether to attempt an answer (or question, as it were), which square to select on the board, and how much to wager—especially on daily doubles.
+The IBM Watson® system that won the Jeopardy! challenge in 2011 is a good example.
+The system used reinforcement learning to learn when to attempt an answer (or question, as it were), which square to select on the board, and how much to wager—especially on daily doubles.

 Real-world machine learning use cases

 Here are just a few examples of machine learning you might encounter every day: